electronut/learn-fpga/README.md

 # Project Index

-This is a summary of projects you will find in this respository.
+This is a summary of projects you will find in this repository.

 ## Latice iCE40HX1k